Renewable and Embedded Generators

 - Category C (Community-led): Community-led renewable energy projects (MEC ≥ 0.5MW and ≤5MW).
 Please note, a subsequent Clarification Note (CRU/21/069) to the ECP-2 Decision (CRU/20/060) was published by the CRU on 1st July 2021, to change the definition of Community-Led Renewable Energy Projects.
 In Order to be processed under Category C in ECP-2.2 and subsequent ECP batches, Community-Led Projects must be now 100% community-owned.

-For information on Connecting a generator that operates in parallel with the electricity network please see here.
-This information is relevant to businesses that want to reduce their electricity import by having their own source of power, or for peak-lopping or peak-shaving schemes.
+Non-Exporting Generators, operate in parallel with the electricity distribution system.
+These generators are relevant to businesses that want to reduce their electricity import by having their own source of power, or for peak-lopping or peak-shaving schemes.
 Such generators cannot be used to supply or sell electricity via the national grid.

 Interface Protection Guidelines